cobwebos/docs/articles/storage/common/storage-migration-to-premium-storage.md

     [Parameter(Mandatory = $false)]
     [Bool] $DataDiskOnly = $true,

-    # how frequently to report the copy status in sceconds
+    # how frequently to report the copy status in seconds
     [Parameter(Mandatory = $false)]
     [Int32] $CopyStatusReportInterval = 15,